The control arm is one of the most common components you’d find in just about any car you see around.

 So how do control arms work?

 Some cars come with upper and lower control arms.
 The upper control arm is designed to attach to the uppermost area of the front wheel, while the lower control arm is linked to the lower areas of the car’s front wheel.
-Both arms are then connected to the car’s frame of the vehicle.
+Both arms are then connected to the vehicle’s frame.

 For other cars, you get only the lower control arm.

-Regardless of the type, control arms are comprised of a ball joint, the main body, bushings, and sleeves.
+Regardless of type, control arms are composed of a ball joint, a main body, bushings, and sleeves.

-Control arms are linked to the car’s frame by the bushings, which enable the up and down motion of the control arms.
+Control arms are linked to the car’s frame via bushings, which allow up-and-down motion.

-The other end of the control arm is connected to a steel spindle which is in turn connected to the ball joint and the vehicle’s front wheel.
+The other end of the control arm is connected to a steel spindle, which, in turn, connects to the ball joint and the vehicle’s front wheel.
 The ball joint enables the spindle and front wheel to revolve left and right so that the vehicle’s wheels can move along the road’s surface.

 This movement is further facilitated by a steel coil spring placed between the control arm and vehicle frame to help the vehicle manage bumps and support its weight.

-A functional control arm with well-aligned bushings and ball joints ensures stability and enhances the control of your vehicle.
-The driving experience is also improved as steering the car, and managing vibrations and bumps in the road become easier.
+A functional control arm with well-aligned bushings and ball joints ensures stability and enhances your vehicle’s control.
+The driving experience is also improved as steering the car and managing vibrations and bumps in the road become easier.
 Bad control arm bushings offer the exact opposite experience.

 Bad Control Arm Symptoms

-Despite its importance to the functionality of your vehicle, the control arm is a mechanical component, after all.
+Despite its importance to your vehicle’s functionality, the control arm is, after all, a mechanical component.
 So it is liable to fail or go bad sooner or later.
-Driving around in a car with a bad control arm is not a great idea, so you want to replace the control arms as soon as you notice they have gone bad.
+Driving around with a bad control arm is not a great idea, so replace the control arms as soon as you notice they are worn.

-But how do you know when the control arms have gone bad.
-Thankfully, certain symptoms should tip you in that direction.
+But how do you know when the control arms have gone bad?
+Thankfully, certain symptoms should tip you off in that direction.
 Here they are:

 Vibrations of the Steering Wheel

 This is one of the most apparent symptoms of a bad control arm.
 What happens is that the worn control arm bushings often generate wheel shimmy.
-The wheel’s vibrations often get more intense when you step on the accelerator but ease out at cruise control speed.
+The wheel’s vibrations often become more intense when you step on the accelerator, but ease out at cruise-control speed.

 Steering Wheel Wandering

-The control arms are designed to affect the efficient movement of the steering of your car.
+The control arms are designed to improve the efficient steering of your car.
 If you notice that your vehicle’s steering wheel moves from side to side, you might have an issue with the bushings or ball joints of your car’s control arm.
-Check the cars’ control arms as soon as you notice this symptom because you might risk yourself and other road users if the issue is not quickly resolved.
+Check the cars’ control arms as soon as you notice this symptom, as you risk yourself and other road users if the issue is not quickly resolved.

 Unusual Noises

 You are bound to hear unusual noises like popping or clunking noises when the bushings and ball joints of the car’s control arm have issues.
-Once they are worn out to a certain degree, they fail to regulate the control arm’s movement, which causes the metal components to make popping and clunking noises.
-This is one of the more common jeeps xj bad control arm symptoms.
+Once they are worn to a certain degree, they fail to control the control arm’s movement, causing the metal components to make popping and clunking noises.
+This is one of the more common Jeep XJ bad control arm symptoms.

 Shaky Vehicle Wheels

 When the control arms fail to keep the vehicle’s wheels firmly connected to the car, you are bound to experience this symptom.
-Control arms fail to stabilize the car wheels when the ball joint and bushings are worn, or the control arms are bent.
-When this happens, the alignment of the wheel is affected, and the wheels start shaking.
+Control arms fail to stabilize the wheels when the ball joints and bushings are worn or the control arms are bent.
+When this happens, the wheel’s alignment is affected, and it starts shaking.

 Bumpy Rides

 Control arms that are correctly set up reduce the harshness of bumps while driving.
-Whenever any of its parts go bad, its shock-absorbing function is hampered, and the bumps become more troublesome when you encounter them.
+Whenever any of its parts go bad, its shock-absorbing function is compromised, and the bumps become more troublesome.
 You might also notice that the car leans a lot at sharp corners.
 If you notice any of these symptoms, you might want to check the control arms.

 Uneven Tire Wear

 Driving with bad control arm bushings can cause this symptom.
-When the bushings and ball joints get worn to a certain degree, it can affect the wheel alignment.
+When bushings and ball joints wear to a certain degree, they can affect wheel alignment.
 This causes uneven tire wear because the edges of the tire start to wear off simultaneously.

 What next?

 Whenever you notice any of the situations described above, you are likely to have a bad control arm.
-If that is the case, the best thing to do would be to get a control arm replacement.
+If that is the case, the best option would be to replace the control arm.
 Let’s look at what that might cost you.

 Control Arm Replacement Cost

-Once your control arm has gone bad, your best bet would be to replace it.
-Now how much would that cost?
+Once your control arm goes bad, your best bet is to replace it.
+Now, how much would that cost?
 When computing control arm replacement cost, you need to consider a few factors: the costs of the parts, the labor costs, the year, the make and model of the car, and the control arm repair shop you visit.

 Even at that, what you spend on replacing a control arm depends on the severity of the damage.
-The costs of replacing a few components of the control arm will differ from replacing the whole system.
-As such rear upper control arm replacement cost will differ from the front control arm replacement cost.
+The cost of replacing a few components of the control arm will differ from that of replacing the whole system.
+As such, the cost of replacing the rear upper control arm will differ from the cost of replacing the front control arm.

-Before you get into replacing the control arm, you might want to get a professional to give you a precise evaluation of the situation of things.
+Before you replace the control arm, you might want to have a professional evaluate the situation.
 That way, you can get an idea of what needs to be replaced to ascertain the financial implications.

 Frequently Asked Questions – FAQs